hotwired/turbo-android/docs/GETTING-STARTED.md

 #### Properties

-The `properties` object contains a handful of key/value pairs that Turbolinks supports out of the box.
+The `properties` object contains a handful of key/value pairs that Turbo supports out of the box.
 You are free to add more properties as your app needs, but these are the ones the framework is aware of and will handle automatically.

 * `uri` — The target destination URI to navigate to.
-Must map to an Activity or Fragment that has implemented the [TurboNavGraphDestination](../turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavGraphDestination.kt) annotation with a matching `uri` value.
+Must map to an Activity or Fragment that has implemented the [TurboNavGraphDestination](../turbo/src/main/kotlin/dev/hotwire/turbo/nav/TurboNavGraphDestination.kt) annotation with a matching `uri` value.
 	* **Required**.
 	* No explicit value options.
 No default value.
 * `context` — Specifies the presentation context in which the view should be displayed.
 Turbo will determine what the navigation behavior should be based on this value + the `presentation` value.
 Unless you are specifically showing a modal-style view (e.g., a form, wizard, navigation, etc.), `default` is usually sufficient.